calamityfei/10x-cards/.ai/create-flashcards-view-implementation-plan.md

 ### Save Reviewed Cards (US-010)

-1. User reviews all candidates (accepts, edits, or deletes)
+1. User reviews candidates (accepts, edits, or deletes some)
-2. "Save All Cards" button shows count of cards to save
+2. "Save Cards" button shows count of cards to save
-3. User clicks "Save All Cards" button
+3. User clicks "Save Cards" button
+4. If unreviewed AI candidates exist:
+   - Confirmation modal appears with count of unreviewed cards
+   - User can cancel or proceed with "Discard & Save"
+   - If user cancels: modal closes, state unchanged
-4. Button shows loading spinner, all interactions are disabled
+5. Button shows loading spinner, all interactions are disabled
-5. System executes two-step save:
+6. System executes two-step save:
-   - If AI candidates exist: POST to `/api/generations` to log the generation event
+   - If AI candidates exist: POST to `/api/generations` to log the generation event (unreviewed cards counted as deleted)
    - POST to `/api/flashcards` with all accepted/edited cards
-6. On success: Success message displays, review list clears, source text clears
+7. On success: Success message displays, review list clears, source text clears
-7. On error: Error message displays, state remains unchanged for retry
+8. On error: Error message displays, state remains unchanged for retry

 ### Manual Card Creation (US-011)